 - Hoodwinked is a retelling of Little Red Riding Hood in which the wolf is an investigative journalist.
 Stalking Red through the woods?
 All he's doing is conducting some investigative work.
 Dressing up as Granny and hiding in her bed?
 Trying to get information out of Red.
 But Granny tied up in the closet?
 Now that was just one huge coincidence.
 Really, he had no idea she was there.
 (As it turns out, he's telling the truth.)

 - The Lion King 1 1/2 is The Lion King as told from Timon and Pumbaa's perspective (especially Timon's).
-As The Lion King is Hamlet with lions, it arguably makes 1 1/2 Rosencrantz and Guildenstern Are Dead.
+If you think of The Lion King as Hamlet with lions, this arguably makes 1 1/2 Rosencrantz and Guildenstern Are Dead.

 - Enchanted pokes fun at this.

 Giselle: I remember this one time, when the poor wolf was being chased by Little Red Riding Hood around his grandmother's house, and she had an axe... oh, and if Pip hadn't been walking by to help I don't know what would've happened!